 A way to launch, but worker must finish

-It may seem like a "no-brainer" to you, but it's not always enough to simply ask workers to make changes for better health.
-You may need to offer other incentives to get them to take action, says Margie Weiss, PhD, CEO and community health advocate at the Weiss Health Group, a Neenah, WI-based consulting company that works with companies and communities on health and wellness.
+It might seem like a "no-brainer" to you, but it's not always enough to simply ask workers to make changes for better health.
+You might need to offer other incentives to get them to take action, says Margie Weiss, PhD, CEO and community health advocate at the Weiss Health Group, a Neenah, WI-based consulting company that works with companies and communities on health and wellness.

 "Many companies are using incentives to encourage healthy behaviors," says Weiss.
 "They are trying to control health care costs by encouraging healthy lifestyles."

-"The third step is to integrate biometrics in the equation," she says.
+"The third step is to integrate biometrics in the equation," Weiss says.
 "These strategies have proven effective in minimizing health care cost premium increases."

 Changing it up

-An occupational health professional might use incentives as a way to "get people to launch," says Tracey L. Yap, RN, PhD, an assistant professor at the University of Cincinnati (OH)'s College of Nursing, but you need to get creative after that.
+Tracey L. Yap, RN, PhD, an assistant professor at the College of Nursing at University of Cincinnati (OH), says that an occupational health professional might use incentives as a way to "get people to launch," but Yap says you need to get creative after that.